Mu-Ahmad/ead_notes/Docker.md

 ```

 #### Dockerfile
-Docker can build images automatically by reading the instructions from a `Dockerfile`.
-A `Dockerfile` is a text document that contains all the commands a user could call on the command line to assemble an image.
-This page describes the commands you can use in a `Dockerfile`.
+A `Dockerfile` is a text file that contains the instructions for building a Docker image.
+It specifies the base image to use, any packages or dependencies that need to be installed, and any additional commands or configurations that are needed to set up the environment.

 Some of the instructions are:
 - Base Image
 - Copy Code